 Launch of the NDC Regional Hub: The NDC Partnership is establishing a new regional hub to support the implementation of NDCs in the Pacific.
 The Regional Pacific NDC Hub will be based in Suva, Fiji, and will provide expertise for developing regional solutions to mitigate global warming and enhance efforts by Pacific islands to adapt to climate change.

 Health Initiative for the Vulnerable: The World Health Organisation, in collaboration with the UNFCCC and the Fijian COP23 Presidency launched a special initiative to protect people living in Small Island Developing States from the health impacts of climate change.
 Its goal by 2030 is to triple the levels of international financial support to climate and health in Small Island Developing States.

-First Open Dialogue between Governments and Non-Stare Actors: The Fijian COP23 Presidency presided over the first ever Open Dialogue between governments and non-state actors (including civil society, municipal governments and businesses) within the formal climate negotiations.
+First Open Dialogue between Governments and Non-State Actors: The Fijian COP23 Presidency presided over the first ever Open Dialogue between governments and non-state actors (including civil society, municipal governments and businesses) within the formal climate negotiations.
 Discussions were held surrounding two important topics.
 The first was how non-state actors can help countries design and implement more ambitious NDCs and the second was how to better integrate non-state actors into the climate negotiations process.
 Based on the success of the dialogue, there was strong enthusiasm to continue similar discussions at future COP meetings.

-Expert Dialogue on Loss and Damage: Countries at COP23 agreed to hold an experts dialogue – to be held in April 2018 – that will provide an important space to raise awareness about the vulnerability of small island states.
+“Suva” Expert Dialogue on Loss and Damage: Countries at COP23 agreed to hold an experts dialogue – to be held in April 2018 – that will provide an important space to raise awareness about the vulnerability of small island states.
 It will explore options for mobilising expertise, technology and support for the victims of climate change.

 For a complete list of Presidency outcomes and programmes announced at COP23, please click here.